 It is becoming ever more important and recognised that school settings need to have trained staff to support and help young people with emotional and social issues, and mental health problems as these can be a barrier to educational learning.
 Therefore we feel it is essential to have trained staff within the team to be available to the students at all times.

-In the same way as we learn physical first aid, Mental Health First Aid teaches us how to recognise those crucial warning signs of mental ill health in order to access appropriate help as soon as possible.
+In the same way, as we learn physical first aid, Mental Health First Aid teaches us how to recognise those crucial warning signs of mental ill health in order to access appropriate help as soon as possible.

 We have a qualified Mental Health First Aider who able to identify, understand and support a person who may be developing a mental health issue.

-Brain Training pays specific attention to emotional brain; in particular feelings, anxiety, fight, flight and freeze impulses and shows how the 5 senses are connected to emotional brain – developing awareness in this area.
+Brain Training pays specific attention to the emotional brain; in particular feelings, anxiety, fight, flight and freeze impulses and shows how the 5 senses are connected to the emotional brain – developing awareness in this area.
 Brain training also considers relationships and how individuals adapt in relation to another or situation.

 Social Skills – Alex Kelly Model

 The hierarchical approach to teaching social skills is based on the clinical work Alex Kelly (SALT) did in the early 90’s.
-She found that people with intellectual disabilities progressed more in the social skills work if they developed foundation skills and non verbal skills before the more complex ones such as verbal skills and assertiveness.
+She found that people with intellectual disabilities progressed more in the social skills work if they developed foundation skills and non-verbal skills before the more complex ones such as verbal skills and assertiveness.
 These findings were then tested on different client groups around the UK and the resulting programme was published as ‘TALKABOUT: A social communication skills package’ (Kelly, 1996) The hierarchy means that you may start by developing a child’s self-awareness and self-esteem before progressing onto body language.
 You will then move onto conversation skills and then onto friendship skills and assertiveness.

-At LWS we use many different approaches to learners during our groups eg: role play, puppet making, video making and art based projects.
+At LWS we use many different approaches to learners during our groups eg: role play, puppet making, video making and art-based projects.

 Therapeutic Story Writing

 Each group of pupils receive one therapeutic story session, lasting between 45-50 minutes, per week, for a ten-week period.
 Once a group had started the members of that group and their facilitators remain the same for each session thereafter, ensuring consistency and allowing pupils to build trust and relationships with others in the group.
 Each session follows the same procedure: 1.
-Feelings check in 2.
+Feelings check-in 2.
 Review of previous week’s stories 3.
 Introduction of new story theme 4.
 Silent writing of stories 5.
 Sharing the stories 6.
 Mime/game to support children’s attention and listening skills